 The Northwest's Favorite Planes

-Northwest control-line model airplane fliers are invited to submit photos and information about their favorite planes, for posting on this Flying Lines page.
+Northwest control-line model airplane fliers are invited to submit photos and information about their planes for posting on the Flying Lines Favorite Planes page.

 Mike Hazel's 1/2-A Profile Nobler